joshuaseymour/joshuaseymour/README.md

 # Joshua Seymour — Architecting Positive-Sum Network States

+> **Neothink DAO: Established communities with thousands of members.
+New platforms are in testing and will soon launch as major upgrades—empowering you to unlock even more of your potential.
+Join us as we evolve toward true DAOs/coops, where your participation shapes the future.
+Leveraging Optimism for scalable, transparent, and secure coordination.**

+> **Avolve DAO: A brand new initiative for regen-minded geniuses, entrepreneurs, and builders.
+Be a founding member and co-create a regenerative, positive-sum society from day one.
+Pioneering with emerging web3/blockchain technology, including Psibase, to push the boundaries of decentralized communities.**

 > Unlock prosperity, happiness, and longevity—join a movement where your genius shapes the future.

 > **Join the journey: [Neothink DAO](https://github.com/neothink-dao/neothink.io) for Ascenders, Neothinkers, and Immortals; [Avolve DAO](https://github.com/avolve-dao/avolve.io) for Superachievers.**